abhilash-y-naik/Scene-STGCN/README.md

 ```
 python main.py --train_test 0 --first_time True
 ```
-This will train intention.

-_Note: --first_time = True will create pickle file of all the objects in the image.
+_Note: "--first_time=True" will create pickle file of all the objects from the image in data folder.
 It can take some hours to run for the first time.
+After the first run it is quick since it loads the pickle file.

-To train all models from scratch after first time use this command:
+To train all models from scratch after that use this command:
 ```
 python main.py --train_test 0
 ```
-This will train intention.

 <a name="test"></a>
 ## Test